mikigraf/Image-Processing-CLI-in-Rust/README.md

 # Image-Processing-CLI-in-Rust [![Build Status](https://travis-ci.org/spejss/Image-Processing-CLI-in-Rust.svg?branch=master)](https://travis-ci.org/spejss/Image-Processing-CLI-in-Rust)
 CLI for processing images in Rust.
-Some implementation is custom and for some function it uses 3rd party libraries.
+Some implementation is custom and for some functionality it uses 3rd party libraries.

 This project uses following libraries: